hoza-labs/birdandbunny/README.md

 # Bird and Bunny

-This project simply preserves an old [website] that seems to be still useful for those interested in keeping birds or bunnies as pets.
+This project simply preserves an old [website] that seems to be still useful for those interested in keeping birds or bunnies as pets, especially parrots, especially caiques.

 [website]: https://birdandbunny.hoza.us